StevenBlack/vocab/README.md

 ### cachinate
 To laugh too loud or too hard.
-Much more than a giggle, and with a bit of unnatural excess, such as nervous laughter after hearing bad news.

 ### cacology